 Throughout the year, students can participate in a wide variety of formal and informal social activities.
+As new seminars are formed each trimester, faculty members generally arrange social events (e.g. icebreakers) often at their homes, to get acquainted in an informal atmosphere.
 Seminars tend to be the organizational unit for student activities.
 Military socials begin in the fall with the Navy Ball (October), followed by the Marine Corps Ball (November), the Holiday Ball (December), and the Army Ball (May).
-Class, service, and seminar gatherings, as well as trips to various cultural and athletic events, provide the opportunity for interaction between students of other military services and nationalities.
+Class, Service, and seminar gatherings, as well as trips to various cultural and athletic events, provide the opportunity for interaction between students of other military services and nationalities.
 Students are also involved in a wide variety of local community activities, combining recreation with social responsibility.
 Many take an active part in holiday food and gift drives; some participate as volunteers for Scout troops, youth sports teams, women's shelters and soup kitchens; others tutor local elementary, middle, and high school students.
 Student activities are financed in part by the students themselves, while additional funding comes from Morale, Welfare, and Recreation funds and from the Naval War College Foundation.

 The essential component of the International Program at the college, as well as the vision of the late Admiral Arleigh Burke who founded the program, is the fostering of camaraderie and lifelong friendship among international officers and their U.S. counterparts.
 The program aims to create professional and personal ties that will allow close collaboration among professional colleagues to prevent war and, if conflict comes, to work together to gain a decisive victory.
 Both international colleges have wardrooms to facilitate informal personal exchanges, and both hold class meetings throughout the year.
 Many events are organized by the international colleges' staffs to familiarize the students and their families with aspects of customs and culture in the United States.
 In addition, international students are encouraged to sponsor cultural events that showcase their nations' culture, traditions, food, and dress.
-The President, Provost, Dean of Students, and Dean of International Programs participate in many of these cultural and social events.
+The President, Provost, Dean of Students and Dean of International Programs participate in many of these cultural and social events.
 The international colleges encourage an informal, voluntary program of "in home entertaining," wherein intermediate international officers invite their classmates and families to their homes to share a bit of their country's food, culture, history, and hospitality in a relaxed setting.